AbcAeffchen/Sephpa/README.md

 ### Documentation Module
 Sephpa uses [SepaDocumentor](https://github.com/AbcAeffchen/SepaDocumentor) to create File Routing Slips and Control Lists.
-If you are interested in this files you need to add
+If you are interested in these files, you need to add

 ```
 {
     "require": {
-        "abcaeffchen/sepa-documentor": "^1.0"
+        "abcaeffchen/sepa-documentor": "^3.0"
     }
 }
 ```